 Day 2: Auschwitz or the Wieliczka Saltmines and shopping

 For many, a visit to Auschwitz is the main reason to come to Kraków.
-See our guide Auschwitz-Birkenau Krakow Day Trip for full details.
+See our guide Auschwitz-Birkenau Krakow Day Trip and How To Get To Auschwitz-Birkenau From Kraków page for full details.
 You can pre-book a tour with transport included, which will last 6-7 hours in total, then pick up the shopping itinerary when you get back.

 If you have already been to Auschwitz, we recommend a morning excursion to the incredible Wieliczka Saltmines, followed by a more casual afternoon browsing around some of Kraków’s most interesting shops.
 If you’re travelling to Kraków at Christmas, a seasonal market is a lot of fun.